-The first dental visit sets the precedent for a child’s oral health.
-New parent’s often question when they need to make their child’s first appointment.
+The first dental visit sets a precedent for a child’s oral health.
+New parents often question when they need to make their child’s first appointment.
 It is recommended that children see the dentist for the first time either when they get their first tooth or by their first birthday.
 During this visit, the dentist can examine the child’s mouth and gums and parents can address any additional dental concerns.

 Protecting Your Child’s Baby Teeth

 Baby bottle tooth decay is a major oral health risk for infants and children under one.
-Consuming sugary liquid allows for bacteria which produces an acid that destroys enamel on teeth.
-Eventually this can lead to tooth decay.
+Consuming sugary liquid allows for bacteria which produces an acid that destroys the enamel on teeth.
+Eventually, this can lead to tooth decay.
 Children older than one who consume sugary drinks and food are also at risk of tooth decay.
 To keep their baby teeth healthy, be sure to brush and floss daily.

 Maintaining Your Child’s Oral Health

 Beginning good oral habits early on is crucial for healthy oral development.
 Here are some of our best tips to keep your little ones on track for a lifetime of happy smiles!

 - Before any teeth appear, the baby’s gums should be cleaned daily with a damp washcloth

 - Begin the habit of brushing with the first tooth.
 With an infant toothbrush, use water and a small amount of fluoride toothpaste (the size of a grain of rice)

 - Routine check-ups should begin at the first tooth or first birthday.
 It is recommended to visit the dentist every six months